Lesson 20: Bash Conditionals

 The script from the previous lesson creates a backup — but doesn't report whether it succeeded.
 We'll add an if condition to it. [ -f file ] tests file existence; [ -d dir ] tests directory existence; [ $? -eq 0 ] tests an exit code. [ is a real command — spaces are required before and after every a

-if is like 'if'. [ -f ] means 'if the file exists'. then means 'then do'. fi closes the block — it's if backwards. [ ] is a command — it needs spaces around it like any command.
+if is simply 'if': [ -f ] asks 'does the file exist?', then means 'then', and fi closes the block — it's just if spelled backwards.
+One thing to remember: [ ] is a command in its own right, so it needs spaces around it like any command.

 - bash if